DiligentGraphics/DiligentSamples/Tutorials/Tutorial13_ShadowMap/readme.md

 m_WorldToShadowMapUVDepthMatr = WorldToLightProjSpaceMatr * ProjToUVScale * ProjToUVBias;
 ```

-Now we can render the cube using `WorldToLightProjSpaceMatr`:
+Finally we can render the cube into the shadow map using `WorldToLightProjSpaceMatr`:

 ```cpp
 RenderCube(WorldToLightProjSpaceMatr, true);